Lush Cosmetics are a perfect example of how word-of-mouth marketing should be done.

 Then look at Lush’s Insta.
 They share posts telling stories about how their products are made in alignment with their values – and end up with multiple thousand likes and comments.

 Almost 30,000 likes and just under 400 comments, and in the same five day period the above Superdrug post was live.
+This wasn’t an accident, or a post going viral – this is the payoff for Lush Cosmetics marketing strategy, and the reason for being authentic.

-The same strategy rings true for Lush across Twitter, Facebook, YouTube and pretty much every other network.
+The same strategy rings true for Lush across Twitter, Facebook, YouTube and pretty much every other social network.

 But it’s not just social media the company gets their message out on.
 They’ve created a Lush Player on their website that’s dedicated to quality podcasts, video and radio content: